 Eleventh Grade (Première)

-Literature (five hours per week): Beginning in Première, the literature program is shaped by the guidelines for the Option Internationale du Baccalauréat (OIB).
-At this level, we expect students to have acquired the full gamut of skills associated with the study of literature as we begin, in earnest, the preparation for the requirements of a four-hour written examination and a half-hour oral examination on the literary texts studied over the next two years.
-Authors studied have included Aeschyllus, Dante, Shakespeare, Hawthorne, Tolstoy, Gabriel Garcia-Lorca, Virginia Woolf, Arthur Miller, Flannery O’Connor, James Baldwin, Toni Morrison, Wole Soyinka, and Rita Dove.
-Students prepare for any of the three kinds of writing on the bac: essay, commentary (prose or poetry), and creative writing.
-The general level of this two-year honors OIB Program and the quality of the work demanded of the students in the OIB is at least equivalent to an Advanced Placement or honors level college preparatory program.
+Literature (four hours per week) (ACL): Beginning in Première, the Literature program is shaped by the guidelines for the Baccalauréat Français International (BFI).
+At this level, we expect students to have acquired the full range of skills associated with the study of literature as we begin preparation for the requirements of a four-hour written examination and a half-hour oral examination on the literary texts studied over the next two years.
+Authors studied have included Shakespeare, Nathaniel Hawthorne, Leo Tolstoy, Gabriel Garcia-Lorca, Virginia Woolf, Margaret Atwood, Arthur Miller, Chinua Achebe, Sylvia Plath, Elizabeth Bishop, and Edna Saint Vincent Millay.
+Students prepare for two kinds of writing: essay and text commentary (prose or poetry).
+The general level of this two-year honors BFI Program and the quality of the work demanded of the students is at least equivalent to an Advanced Placement or honors level college preparatory program.

 Standardized Testing: In the fall, all American Section Première students are required to take the PSAT.
 Over the years, a number of our students have received recognition from the College Board’s National Merit Scholarship program based on the results of the exam.
 In addition, those students who plan on pursuing higher education in the United States are strongly encouraged to take the AP English Literature exam in the spring, as well as the SATs.
-In 2019, 50% of American Section students who took the AP Literature exam received the top mark of 5, and 90% scored 4 or higher.
+In 2022, 80% of American Section students who took the AP Literature exam received the top mark of 5.

-Field Trip: An overnight field trip to Normandy is taken during the fall of Première year.
-Tied into the curriculum, students visit the Peace Memorial Museum in Caen and the American Cemetery at Omaha Beach.
-This trip reinforces themes taught in ENH about World War II and the Cold War, while the Literature teachers expose students to the study and traditions of war poetry.
+Field Trip: An overnight field trip to Normandy is taken during the Première year.
+Students visit the Peace Memorial Museum in Caen and the American Cemetery at Omaha Beach in anticipation of their History studies in Terminale.

 In Première, students continue following the French national curriculum with the additional eight hours of class in their international sections.

 All Première students choose three spécialités.
-The Lycée International offers eight different choices:
+The Lycée International offers seven choices: